polar-app/polar-app/README.md

 If you'd like to donate we accept Bitcoin at <a href="bc1q059asaaqjt5cultx993gfytjssj4g6fw3q8n7g">bc1q059asaaqjt5cultx993gfytjssj4g6fw3q8n7g</a>

 All donations go to supporting Polar which include website hosting costs, web designer costs, continual integration services, etc.

+# Discussion

+We have a <a href="<a href="https://discord.gg/GT8MhA6">">Discord server</a> if you would like to discuss Polar with other users.

+You can also create a Github issue if you have something more complicated.

 # License